abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 > **Key Difference:**
 > - **After Commit:** Scans only the changes in a single user story and its feature branch since it was created from the base branch.
 > - **Before Deployment / After Promotion:** Scans all user stories together in the promotion, showing the overall code quality impact.
-Under the hood, it runs a compaison of all changes in the promotion branch since it split from the destination branch.
+Under the hood, it runs a comparison of all changes in the promotion branch since it split from the destination branch.

 ## Reviewing the scan results